Vectorpack/Vectorpack_cpp/README.md

 The instance input file must be in the VBP format introduced for the [VPSolver](https://github.com/fdabrandao/vpsolver) by F. Brandão (see [manual here](https://github.com/fdabrandao/vpsolver/blob/master/docs/vpsolver_manual.pdf)).

+The code of this repository is under the LGPL v3.0 license.
+Contributions in this project are welcome!

 Installation
 ============